 I'll try to carve out some brief insights.
 I'm writing this from the perspective of an entrepreneur to entrepreneurs.

-- When I started the company with Dave and Chris, nonprofits had only high-priced, poorly designed software to choose from.
+- When I started the company, nonprofits had only high-priced, poorly designed software to choose from.
 Our mission was to give small nonprofits powerful tools for an affordable price so they could focus their resources and time on their missions, and not on software.

 I feel we accomplished that with the 2006 release, and since then positively impacted over 10,000 nonprofits.
 The company is taking great care of its customers--more now than at any prior time.